skippyr/river-dreams/README.md

 		<p>River Dreams also contains fallback text, that can be used when you do not have access to a font that has the pretty symbols it uses.
 Learn how to enable and disable it in the Customization section.</p>
 	<h2>Installation</h2>
 		<p>This section will teach everything you need to know to install River Dreams.</p>
-		<p>River Dreams was only tested on Linux, as I do not own a MacOS.
-So I can not ensure that it will work for that system, even thought there will be instructions for it too.
-If you had any issue in that system, then please report them in the issues tab so I can know it and try to fix them in the future.</p>
+		<p>Be warned that River Dreams was only tested on Linux, as I do not own a MacOS.
+I can not ensure that it will work for that system, even thought there will be instructions for it too.
+If you had issues in that system, then please report them in the issues tab so I can know it and try to fix them in the future if I have an oportunity.</p>
 		<ul>
 			<li>Install these dependencies:</li>
 				<ul>